WRXjasonSTI/BCSWeek1Homework/README.md

+Horiseon

+    The following submission is an HTML-formatted and updated webpage re-formatted with Search Engine Optimization in mind.
+The changes were made based on w3.org Accessibility Standards
+Overview and HTML5 Semantics articles from the book "HTML & CSS - Design and Build Websites" by Jon Duckett.

+    Majority of the work was updating DIV tags to HTML Equivalents based on the context of the website.

 # 01 HTML CSS Git: Code Refactor

 One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
 Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities or socio-economic restrictions have access to their website, and helping them avoid litigation.